Phantas0s/devdash-doc/content/getting-started/installation/_index.md

 ## General

-You can simply grab the [latest released binary file](https://github.com/Phantas0s/devdash/releases/latest) and download the good version, depending on your OS.
+You can simply grab the [latest released binary file](https://github.com/Phantas0s/devdash/releases/latest) and download the version you need, depending on your OS.

 ## Linux script

-Here's a simple way to download and put DevDash in `/usr/local/bin`, which should be part of your path.
+Here's a simple way to download DevDash and move it in `/usr/local/bin`, in order to be able to use DevDash everywhere easily.

 ```shell
 curl -LO https://raw.githubusercontent.com/Phantas0s/devdash/master/install/linux.sh && \